ComputationalSociologyLab/ComputationalSociologyLab.github.io/matjip.md

 ### Map of featured places
-The map below shows some of the restaurants and cafés we've posted about under Matjip.
+The map below shows some of the restaurants, cafés and bars we've posted about under Matjip.
 Each pin marks a place we've actually been to (and documented), complete with our thoughts on the food.

 <div class="map-wrapper" style="margin: 2rem 0; text-align: center;">
   <iframe